openhab/openhab-addons/bundles/org.openhab.binding.tapocontrol/README.md

 ## Bridge Configuration

 The bridge needs to be configured with by `username` and `password` (Tapo-Cloud login) .
+This is used for device discovery and to create a handshake (cookie) to act with your devices over the local network.

 The thing has the following configuration parameters: